capricieuxV/rvinci/README.md

 - Move the two .yaml files to /home//catkin_ws/src/cisst-saw/sawIntuitiveResearchKit/share/jhu-daVinci

 ## PSM position adjustment
-- Changed the json file for MTMR-PSM1-MTML-PSM2-Teleop
+- Changed the json file for MTMR-PSM1-MTML-PSM2-Teleop.json
-- Translational postion of PSM1 & PSM2 were +0.2 & -0.2 before, now it is +0.1440 & -0.1410 (based on how we wet up the hardware)
+- Translational postion of PSM1 & PSM2 were +0.2 & -0.2 before, now it is +0.1440 & -0.1410 (based on how we set up the hardware)